Enrique2656/Demo-Day/README.md

 WELCOME!
-This is my Demo Day project which I am passionate about.
-It is to bring awareness to Human and Child traficking.
+This is my Lift Off project which I am passionate about.
+It is to bring awareness to Human and Child traficking while also provide resources and simplifying finding local resources to the end user.
 Please take a look and I would appreciate any feedback!!